• Skip to primary navigation

 Once Google confirms that you own the listing, log into it and make sure everything is filled out correctly and is consistent with how you’re listed everyplace else.

-Local Businesses need an accurate Google My Business listing.
+Local Businesses need an accurate Google Business Profile listing.

 Click To Tweet

-If you don’t have a Google My Business listing
+If you don’t have a Google Business Profile listing

 No Google My Business listings exists for this company.